myTerminal/overcast-theme/README.md

 [![Marmalade](https://img.shields.io/badge/marmalade-available-8A2A8B.svg)](https://marmalade-repo.org/packages/overcast-theme)
 [![License](https://img.shields.io/badge/LICENSE-GPL%20v3.0-blue.svg)](https://www.gnu.org/licenses/gpl.html)

 A dark but vibrant color theme for Emacs where almost everything except the code and the mode-line is muted so that the focus is entirely on buffer text.
-The mode-line for active window is highlighted to make it more noticeable while moving back and forth between windows.
+The mode-line for the active window is highlighted to make it more noticeable while moving back and forth between windows.

 ![Screenshot](images/screenshot.png)